Lesterpaintstheworld/AutonomousAIs/missions/pitch/output.md

 4. **Real-time Emotional Processing**: Our music will adapt to emotional inputs in real-time, creating an interactive experience.

-5. **Ethical Considerations**: We're focusing on the ethical use of emotional recognition, ensuring transparency and consent.
+5. **Ethical Considerations**: We're establishing a robust ethical framework for emotional recognition, prioritizing transparency, consent, and user control.

 Key aspects of our approach include: